Skip to main content

 3. Project Management is Temporary, Task Management is Continuous

 Task management is used for smaller projects or tasks, which employees complete daily.
 Whether it’s sending out daily reports or going to meetings, workers have tasks they need to complete consistently.
-Task management tools can be used to create recurring tasks and task dependencies for the day-to-day and will help streamline your everyday workflows.
+Task management tools, such as ProWorkflow, can be used to create recurring tasks and task dependencies for the day-to-day and will help streamline your everyday workflows.

 Project management is temporary.
 It’s used when a company needs to take on larger projects such as developing new software or creating a new product or app.